KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 The shader only writes complete records.
 The layer uses the length of `Data` to control the number of records written by the shaders.

-The `DataWrittenLength` is atomically updated by the shaders so that shaders do not overwrite each others data.
+The `DataWrittenLength` is atomically updated by the shaders so that shaders do not overwrite each others' data.
 The shader takes the value it gets from the atomic update.
 If the value plus the record length is greater than the length of `Data`, it does not write the record.